 Older dogs have lower energy levels.
-They usually can’t burn much excess food, beyond their daily requirements.
-Seniors should get no more than 30 calories per pound of their body weight each day.
+They usually can’t burn much excess food beyond their requirements.

 Calories Verses Activity

 Factor in your dog’s level of physical activity.
-Higher calorie intake is okay as long as your dog is burning them off by running around.
+Higher calorie intake is OK as long as your dog is burning them off.